farac/terrain_generator/README.md

 ## Install:

-This program needs python3 and installed and setup to run.
+This program needs python3 installed and setup to run.

 Additional modules needed: